BodenmillerGroup/steinbock/docs/install-docker.md

     docker run -v /path/to/data:/data --platform linux/amd64 -u $(id -u):$(id -g) -p 8888:8888 -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY=host.docker.internal:0 ghcr.io/bodenmillergroup/steinbock:0.16.0

 In the command above, adapt the bind mount path to your data/working directory (`/path/to/data`) and the *steinbock* Docker container version (`0.16.0`) as needed.
-The `/tmp/.X11-unix` bind mount, the `~/.Xauthority` bind mount and the `DISPLAY` environment variable are required only when running graphical user interfaces.
+Specifying the `/tmp/.X11-unix` bind mount, the `~/.Xauthority` bind mount and the `DISPLAY` environment variable are required only when running graphical user interfaces using X forwarding.

 To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` command alias: